ten-protocol/ten-documentation/docs/smart-contract-features/data-access.md

 At every step, we'll add a new feature and explain the difference between `TEN` and `Ethereum`.

-### Step 1: Basic contract with a Public Variable[​](#step-1-basic-contract-with-a-public-variable "Direct link to Step 1: Basic contract with a Public Variable")
+### Step 1: Basic Contract with a Public Variable[​](#step-1-basic-contract-with-a-public-variable "Direct link to Step 1: Basic Contract with a Public Variable")

 #### Code[​](#code "Direct link to Code")